 Always remember that first impressions count.
 A fresh clean house is more likely to sell.

-2. Get the experts in to do the repairs
+2. Get builders to do the house repairs

 If you can’t do DIY, either because you don’t have the time or you are not that way inclined, you may need to get the experts in to repair your house.